sdwangntu/hadoop-cluster/README.md

 * docker run --hostname=hadoop-master --name hadoop-master --network  my-attachable-network -d sdwangntu/hadoop3hbase-spark-hive
 * docker run --hostname=hadoop-worker --name hadoop-worker --network  my-attachable-network -d sdwangntu/hadoop3hbase-spark-hive

 Note the container exection order.
+And also check the startup routine "start-hadoop.sh" to see the roles played by each container.

 ## Launch a development container (this is a hadoop development container and is used for development and job submission) the "hadoop-dev" hostname  is required as it is
 * docker run --hostname=hadoop-dev --name hadoop-dev -v $(pwd):/home --network  my-attachable-network -d sdwangntu/hadoop3hbase-spark-hive